This vibrant spring soup is everything good about spring! Bright green and fresh, it features green peas, spinach, chives and mint.

 Looking for spring vegetable recipes?

-Here are a few of our favorite spring vegetable recipes:
+Outside of this spring soup, here are a few of our favorite spring vegetable recipes:

 - Spring Vegetarian Spaghetti Carbonara